-When we first spoke to Dr.Kudia and met him at the centre, we decided to take Anne Frank’s words to heart and collaborate with him in his inspiring endeavour.
+When we first spoke to Dr.Kudia and met him at the center, we decided to take Anne Frank’s words to heart and collaborate with him in his inspiring endeavor.

-We conducted our first visit to the centre on 3 October, armed with cricket equipment, cards, board games and positivity.
+We conducted our first visit to the center on 3 October, armed with cricket equipment, cards, board games, and positivity.
 We were slightly apprehensive – would the children interact with us?
 Would they engage in the activities we had planned out?

 As it turned out, we needn’t have worried – they were all so excited and overjoyed at meeting us and playing cricket.
 It was truly inspiring; despite the trauma and the hardships they have had to face, all we saw was a sea of happy, smiling faces that were excited to have someone new to meet and play with.
 It was an afternoon well spent and, we’ll admit, we didn’t quite feel like leaving.

 As a part of the CSR initiative, we also decided to help the center in kind – donating food, snacks, soaps, basic essentials that will be of help in running it – especially when we found out that the children don’t get a snack between lunch and dinner.
 In the near future, we’d also like to conduct crowdfunding activities to help Dr.Kudia with his mission.